St. Benedict's Preparatory School: Extracurricular activities

 St. Benedict's has a music program and a visual arts program.

 The Benedict News student newspaper has won the Columbia Scholastic Press Association gold medal three times, in 2005, 2006, and again in 2008.
 The school literary magazine, The Kayrix, is published every year during spring phase.

 The 520 is a student-run maintenance corporation.
 The goal of the corporation is to cost-effectively support the maintenance needs of the school while enhancing the environment and providing students with the opportunity to develop skills and earn a competitive income.
 The corporation was established in 1998.

 Publicity

 The history of the school is related in Thomas A. McCabe's Miracle on High Street (New York: Fordham University Press, 2010).
 On March 20, 2016, the school was featured in a segment of 60 Minutes called "The Resurrection of St. Benedict's".

+In June 2021, an article in The New York Timess documented students participating in a half-century-old school tradition in which freshmen are required to complete a 50 miles hike along the Delaware Water Gap section of the Appalachian Trail.

 Documentary

 The critically acclaimed documentary about Newark Abbey and Saint Benedict's Prep, The Rule (2014), by Emmy-nominated, Newark-based filmmakers Marylou and Jerome Bongiorno, was released theatrically, broadcast nationally on PBS, and was screened by the White House Initiative on Educational Excellence for African Americans at the U.S. Department of Education.
 The film premiered at the 2014 Montclair Film Festival.